npuv5pp/Simuro5v5/README.md

 For specific documents, please refer to [referee documents](https://github.com/npuv5pp/Simuro5v5/blob/master/Documents/Referee.md)

+# Right attack hypothesis

+The platform supports the right-attack hypothesis, which means that no matter which side the strategy is loaded, you can think of yourself as the blue side (on the right side of the venue).
+The function platform is enabled by default.
+To close it, modify the `EnableConvertYellowData` field in the config.json file in the root directory of the platform to `false`.

 # Credits

 Copyright (C) Northwestern Polytechnical University V5++ team. all rights reserved.